ryan-blunden/docker-weekly-api/README.md

 While Docker has gone through many rapid changes since its inception, many of the articles captured in the Docker weekly articles arwe timeless as they focus on best practices and lessons learnt using Docker in production.

-## TODO

-- Create an nginx Dockerfile with routes so this can be run and data can be served up with URLs.
-- Put an HTML front-end on the site using the data files and a static site generator.
-- Tag each link with key words (e.g. `security`, `swarm`) to make the articles by themselves useful.

 ## Contributing

 I would love help turning this into something more beneficial to the community.
 Pull requests are welcome.